WillXing/vscode-wiki-link-search/README.md

 1. Select the word you want to replace with Wiki Link
 2. `Ctrl+Shift+P` get command prompt
 3. Select the most relevant link
+4. If no result, can type new key word to search again

 ![wikilink demo](images/extension-demo.gif)